FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_3_planning.typ

 === Performance Analysis

-Our analysis will be concerned with the latency and throughput of Kafka.
-We will be measuring the latency and throughput of the Kafka cluster, as well as the latency and throughput of the virtual cluster.
-During the testing, we will be using different numbers of clients, and different message sizes.
-The test parameters are in @kafka-test-parameters.
-We will be using all of the possible triplets of the test values, and for every triplet, we will be running the test.
+Our analysis is concerned with the latency of Kafka.
+We measure the end-to-end latency in the conventional Kubernetes cluster, as well as the latency in the virtual cluster.
+During the testing, we use different numbers of clients, and different message sizes.
+The test parameters are presented in
+@kafka-test-parameters.
+We take all of the possible triplets of the test values, and we run tests for each of them.

 #figure(caption: [The test parameters for Kafka])[
   #table(